 One.
 The Birds have made three appearances, but Super Bowl 52 in 2018 marks the one-and-only time the franchise raised the Vince Lombardi Trophy.
 Let’s just say it was a Philly Special in more ways than one.

 Before the Super Bowl, however, the Philadelphia Eagles won three NFL championships in 1948, 1949, and 1960.

-Miles Sanders is a second-year running back out of Penn State University.
+Miles Sanders is a third-year running back out of Penn State University.
 As a rookie, he wasted little time proving he has what it takes to be an NFL star as a running back and reliable receiver out of the backfield.
 Sanders racked up more than 1,300 scrimmage yards of offense to go along with six touchdowns and earned All-Rookie recognition.

 And the great news for Eagles fans is Sanders is just getting started.

 Wide receiver Vince Papale made the Eagles roster after new head coach Dick Vermeil held an open tryout in 1976.
 He went on to play from 1976 to 1978 as wide receiver and special teams.

 In 2006, the Disney movie Invincible was released and based loosely on Papale’s story.
 Mark Wahlberg played the role of Papale while Greg Kinnear played the role of Vermeil.